How to listen to music while charging the iPhone X

 Your iPhone will chime and display a lightning symbol on the battery icon when it is successfully charging.

 - Play music on your phone.
 You can now launch the Music app on your phone and listen to music while the phone charges.

-Option 2: Bluetooth headphones
+Option 2: Bluetooth Headphones

 Although the Lightning Audio + Charge RockStar™ can perfectly meet our needs of listening to lightening audio while charging the phone, its price is a bit high.

-So here emerges another option -- Bluetooth headphones, which starting for around $20 (£15.05 or AU$26.18) online.
+So here's another option -- Bluetooth headphones, which starting for around $20 (£15.05 or AU$26.18) online.
 But they quickly go up in price, especially if you want quality Bluetooth headphones.
 However considering the convenience and stylishness it brings, you might decide to invest in a pair of Bluetooth headphones.
 In this way you can also enjoy music while your phone is charging.

 (If you want a compatible Bluetooth headphone, please click to see the best wireless Bluetooth headphone for iPhone x)

 However, no matter how you cut it, all of them will cost a fair amount of money to accomplish something that was quite simple before.
 That may be the cost of new technology.